 - Choose a language in the Language field:

-With the superuser role you can set language locales for other users, see how at Setting an editor's language preference.
+With superuser role you may set language locales for other users, see how at Setting an editor's language preference.

-The new locale is applied the next time you log in to the AdminCentral.
+The new locale will be applied the next time you login to the AdminCentral.

 Public locale influences the editorial content and template labels rendered on a visitor's device.
 Unless a visitor registers to a product or service and actively provides the preferred locale information, the public instance has to rely on other means that help identify the visitor's preferred locale.